jwestfall69/neogeo-diag-bios/docs/tests/68k/prog_rom_bus.md

-# P ROM Bus Tests
+# PROG ROM Bus Tests
-The purpose of these tests is to validate the data and address bus between the main CPU and the P ROMs on the cart slot.
-These tests require a custom PROG board where the P ROM has been replaced with static ram.
+The purpose of these tests is to validate the data and address bus between the main CPU and the PROG ROMs on the cart slot.
+These tests require a custom PROG board where the PROG ROM has been replaced with static ram.

 The details on the custom PROG boards can be found here:

 [AES Version](https://github.com/jwestfall69/neogeo-diag-aes-prog)<br>
 [MVS Version](https://github.com/jwestfall69/neogeo-diag-mvs-prog)

-The P ROMs are mapped into 2 addresses ranges on the 68K CPU.
+The PROG ROMs are mapped into 2 addresses ranges on the 68K CPU.

 | Start | End | Description | Notes |
 |:-----:|:---:|:------------|:------|